 This cleaning method is suitable especially for porcelain bathtubs since it’s not abrasive.
 First, wet the stone and apply adequate elbow grease to scrub away the stain.
 Continuous scrubbing with the wet stone will produce a paste that will lift and remove the stain.
 Once the stain is cleared, rinse the surface with clean water.
 Pumice and water also work perfectly well if you don’t prefer elbow grease.

 You can clean lightly stained areas by scrubbing lightly using a scouring pad.
 All you need to do is dump the pad, scrub and rinse.

 As the adage goes, prevention is better than cure.
 The following tips will help you maintain a stain-free bathtub to the comfort of your family.

 1. Install a water softener or iron filter if you have hard water supply.
 This will prevent the formation of stains that are caused by iron deposits.

 2. Ensure you keep away metal cans from your bathtub or sink.
 The metallic rings at the bottom of the cans rust easily, leaving stains of rust on the surfaces of your bathroom.

 3. Always remember to wipe down your bathtub after every use.
 It helps clear residue that might contain iron.

 4. Replace old and rusty fixtures promptly.

 A clean tub adds bliss to your shower and makes your bath time exciting.
 We have what it takes to ensure you keep enjoying your bath.
-Contact our Houston Cleaning Team to learn more about our services and to schedule your cleaning services.
+Contact our Houston Location to learn more about our services and to schedule your cleaning services.